Mark Rudd: Reappearance

 On September 14, 1977, Rudd turned himself in to authorities, tired of life as a fugitive.
 He had been living and working under an assumed name just a few miles from the Columbia campus in Brooklyn and was increasingly frustrated over his lifestyle which included his inability to see his family as well as working in manual labor jobs beneath his education.
 Due to FBI abuses against Vietnam protestors and others during the COINTELPRO program, Rudd could not be convicted of many of the crimes alleged in the original government complaint against him that led to his fugitive status.
-He received a small fine and ultimately spent less than one year in jail for all his crimes.
+He received a small fine and ultimately spent less than one year in prison.
 His first public appearance was on campus, where he spoke to a crowd of hundreds of admiring students.
 He was not the firebrand the crowd expected, but he did participate in a march around the campus after the speech.